Lavedonio/Alexandria/docs/s3_tools.md

 ```

 ### list_all_buckets(self)
-Returns a list of all Buckets in S3.
+Returns a list of all buckets in S3.
 It takes no parameter.

 Usage Example:
 ```